Alexia KOLPAK, et al.

 that, with the exception of the fullerene, all of the template

-materials considered enhanced the desired energetic properties of
+materials considered enhanced the desired energetic properties

-the bound photoisomer, demonstrating the general extensibility of
+of the bound photoisomer, demonstrating the general

-increased energy density and thermal stability.
-The trend observed
+thermal fuels with increased energy density and thermal

-in FIG. 17 suggests that the energy storage capacity of the
+stability.
+The trend observed in FIG. 17 suggests that the

-molecular templates can be increased by making them less flexible
+increased by making them less flexible and thereby increasing

-and thereby increasing the ordering of the bound photoisomers.
+the ordering of the bound photoisomers.

 [0096] FIG. 18, which shows the optimized atomic structures and